dorahacksglobal/BUIDL-NFT/README.md

 ## Specificaiton

-The miner of NFT can bind a LootBox contract for his NFT by `setLootBox(uint256,address)` (or initializing while minting).
+The miner of NFT can bind a LootBox contract for his BUIDL NFT with `setLootBox(uint256,address)` (or initializing while minting).

 ``` solidity
 interface BuidlNFT {